-Both of these nutrients are common deficiencies in the west.
+Both nutrients are common deficiencies in the West.
 Vitamin B12 is a major deficiency for vegetarians, as there are minimal B12-rich foods in most vegetarian diets.
-More commonly, however, is the impact of medications and weak digestion that commonly renders the body deficient in B12.
+More commonly, however, medications and weak digestion render us deficient in B12.

-Medications, like antacids and others, disturb the production of stomach acid, which is required for the stomach to manufacture a protein called “the intrinsic factor” – whose job it is to deliver B12 to the liver, brain, heart and nervous system.
-The result is that even when B12 levels are low-normal, people can experience fatigue, brain fog, poor memory, loss of brain volume, and a host of other health concerns.
-(3)
+Many medications, such as antacids, disturb production of stomach acid required to manufacture a protein called the intrinsic factor.
+Intrinsic factor’s job it is to deliver B12 to the liver, brain, heart, and nervous system.
+The result is that even when B12 levels are low-normal, people can experience fatigue, brain fog, poor memory, loss of brain volume, and a host of other health concerns.3

-Omega-3 fish oils are also a common deficiency in the body, mostly due to the fact that people have limited their consumption of fish as a result of high mercury levels in most oceans, lakes and streams.
-Years ago, fish was a dietary staple, but per the suggestion from the FDA, fish consumption is way down.
-(2)
+Omega-3 fish oils are also a common deficiency, mostly because people have limited consumption of fish as a result of high mercury levels in most oceans, lakes, and streams.
+Years ago, fish was a dietary staple, but per FDA suggestion, fish consumption is way down.2

 In the study, 30 men were divided into three groups:

-Before the study, and at 4 and 8 week intervals during the study, they measured homocysteine levels, as well as triglycerides and ferritin (to determine how well the body stores iron).
+Before the study, and at four and eight week intervals, the groups were measured for homocysteine levels, as well as triglycerides and ferritin (to determine how well the body stores iron).

 Homocysteine was lowered by 22% in the B12 group, and 19% in the fish oil group.
-The group that received both the B12 and the fish oils saw a 39% reduction in homocysteine.
-(1)
+But the group that received both B12 and fish oils saw a 39% reduction in homocysteine.1

-If you have been vegetarian, have weak digestion, have been on any medications long-term and/or you have been restricting the amount of fish you consume, and/or do not tolerate fats very well, consider supporting yourself with B12 (the best is sublingual to ensure absorption) and a high quality fish oil.
+If you have been vegetarian, have weak digestion, have been on any medications long-term, restrict fish, and/or do not tolerate fats very well, consider supporting yourself with B12 (the best is sublingual to ensure absorption) and a high quality fish oil.